pixel-333/MRCMV/README.md

 You may install you-get before the download starts.

-The video and the audio track can be separated using FFmpeg, and the BGMs and the voice-overs can be separated by the source separator *Spleeter* [[link](https://github.com/deezer/spleeter)].
+FFmpeg can separate the video and the audio tracks, and the source separator *Spleeter* [[link](https://github.com/deezer/spleeter)] can separate the BGM and the voice-overs.
 ```
 python separating_script --video_path ./video_dir --temporary_audio_saving_path ./temporary_audio_dir --spleeter_res_path  ./separation_dir
 ```